 Start off on a good foot with your top contenders by showing them from the very get-go that you’re all for equity in the workplace and that you’re not just hiring them for—or that you’re not going to hire them because of—their race, gender, disability, religion, or sexual orientation.
-This means filtering for not keywords but soft skills that are shown to be evident in the potential candidate.
+This means filtering candidates for soft skills that evident or missing from their psychometric assessments or interview responses.

 3. Make them glad they came, even if you didn’t offer them the job!

-It seems that after a while, rejections get easier to write and say in phone calls or video chats, but of course, there will always be some that leave a bit of a mark.
+It seems that after a while, rejections get easier to write and say in phone calls or video chats.
+With that said, it’s never something we employers or recruiters enjoy doing.

-For one, Packfinder itself is an assessment with a value of over $100 each, and is instead offered to both the candidate and you as the recruiter/employer for free.
+Packfinder is my number one resource to offer candidates.
+It’s Workwolf’s exclusive soft-skills assessment with a value of over $100 each, but one you and your candidates can receive for free.
 This assessment—while first-hand meant for your consideration to match with your pre-established benchmark based on soft skills in your previous or current top performing employees—can also provide the applicant with the information about themselves to showcase their future employer that they truly are meant for a position.